AWS Associate Certifications (13 Part Series)

 - For storing non-critical data that CAN be easily reproduced and needs to be retrieved quickly.

-- Secondary backups as this is only stored in one zone.
+- Useful for secondary backups as objects are only stored in one zone.

 - For long-term storage with a 3 - 5 hour retrieval time for 'cold' data.